-As a species, we have become ill and weak.
-Soaring rates of obesity (one in four adults in the UK is currently obese (according to the UN Food and Agriculture Organisation) and the diseases associated with it, tell us that something is wrong.
+Even in two generations, many of us have experienced the loss of community or of a family network as people move further and further apart for a myriad of economic and social reasons.
+The result is an increasing atomisation and all the problems that are associated with it.
+Soaring rates of obesity and the diseases it triggers , tell us that something is wrong.
 Yet we live in an age where health advice is dished out constantly.
-We are bombarded with recommendations from government, media, and healthy living ‘experts’, our food is labelled with a myriad of nutritional information and warning signals, magazines are filled with advice, newspapers heave with doom-laden predictions on the state of the nation’s health and yet it is not working.
-All those years of health advice and we continue to struggle.
+We are bombarded with recommendations from government, media, and healthy living ‘experts’, our food is labelled with a myriad of nutritional information and warning signals, magazines are filled with advice and newspapers heave with doom-laden warnings.
+All those years of health and lifestyle advice and we continue to struggle.

-When animals are kept in zoos, we would expect them to be fed on a diet that they would eat in the wild, a diet that they have always eaten.
-Yes, perhaps they would need supplementation to counter the effects of zoo living but on the whole they are fed the sort of things that they eat when roaming the savannah or hopping around the Antarctic – the sort of things that they have been eating for aeons.
+When it comes to food, a return to the basics can help us focus on the problem.
+If we look at the animals that are kept in zoos, we would expect them to be fed on a diet that they would eat in the wild, a diet that they have always eaten.
+Yes, perhaps they would need supplementation to counter the effects of zoo living but on the whole they are fed the sort of things that they eat when roaming the savannah or hopping around the Antarctic – the sort of things that they have been eating for ages.
 We would assume that this is the ‘natural’ diet for them; a diet on which they would thrive.

 - ‘Paleo’ is short for Paleolithic era or STONE AGE